ut-amrl/robofleet/README.md

 ### Add a robot

 `robofleet_client` enables a robot to exchange ROS messages with `robofleet_server`.
 To set up a new robot with Robofleet:
-1. Clone recursively `robofleet_client` and follow the build instructions in its `README` file
+1. Clone recursively `robofleet_client`
-2. Choose a [ROS Namespace][namespaces] for the robot.
+2. Choose a [ROS Namespace][namespaces] for the robot (e.g. `/ut/testbot`)
+3. Follow the configure and build instructions in the `robofleet_client` `README` file
+   * Make sure to read the inline documentation about configuring message types and topics.
-3. Extend an existing ROS node to publish `amrl_msgs/RobofleetStatus` messages to the `status` topic.
+4. Extend an existing ROS node to publish `amrl_msgs/RobofleetStatus` messages to the `status` topic.
 This will list your robot in the web visualizer, though it is not strictly necessary.
    * Alternatively, use `robofleet_client/scripts/basic_status.py` to quickly list your robot.
-4. Run your existing ROS nodes within the namespace--see [ROS Name Remapping][remapping].
-The simplest method is to set the `ROS_NAMESPACE` environment variable.
-    * Ensure that your ROS nodes are using [relative names][relative names] and not absolute names internally.
-5. Run the `robofleet_client` in the same namespace (e.g. `ROS_NAMESPACE="/x/y/z" make run`)
+5. Run the `robofleet_client` in your robot's namespace (e.g. `ROS_NAMESPACE="/ut/testbot" make run`)
 6. Grant your robot permissions in the config file for `robofleet_server`
+7. When trying to view your robot details in the web visualizer, remember to sign in if necessary!

 ### Run the server